El Paso (song): El Paso City

 In 1976 Robbins released another reworking, "El Paso City", in which the present-day singer is a passenger on a flight over El Paso, which reminds him of a song he had heard "long ago", proceeding to summarize the original "El Paso" story.
 "I don't recall who sang the song," he sings, but he feels a supernatural connection to the story: "Could it be that I could be the cowboy in this mystery...," he asks, suggesting a past life.
 This song reached No. 1 on the country charts.
 The arrangement includes riffs and themes from the previous two El Paso songs.
 Robbins wrote it while flying over El Paso in, he reported, the same amount of time it takes to sing—four minutes and 14 seconds.
 It was only the second time that ever happened to him; the first time was when he composed the original "El Paso" as fast as he could write it down.
 Robbins intended to do one more sequel, “The Mystery of Old El Paso", but he died in late 1982 before he could finish the final song.

+In popular culture

+The song was featured in the series finale of Breaking Bad entitled "Felina" after the character in the song.